GuanshiyinPusa/AI-2023-Part-B/report.md

 &nbsp;&nbsp;&nbsp;&nbsp;Overall, our game program combines the strengths of MCTS and UCB to select actions that balance exploration and exploitation, and uses an evaluation function based on heuristic features to estimate the value of game states.
 The combination of these techniques results in a strong player that can compete with human players in complex game environments.

-## Other Aspects -- using Upper Confidence Bounds
+## Other Aspects -- Using Upper Confidence Bounds
 &nbsp;&nbsp;&nbsp;&nbsp;At the beginning, we implemented a basic version of the Monte Carlo Tree Search (MCTS) algorithm.
 This involved enumerating all possible actions from the current board state, and simulating games where both players took random actions until the game ended or a certain number of steps were taken.
 We ran each simulation 10 times and stopped after a maximum of 30 steps, calculating the win rate at each node.
 We used a total time limit of 180 seconds, and could only spend up to 1 second per step.
 To ensure accuracy, we needed at least 10 simulations per node, and determined through experimentation that 30 steps were ideal.
 We chose the action corresponding to the node with the highest win rate as the optimal result.
 This basic version of MCTS performed well in competitions against random agents.

 &nbsp;&nbsp;&nbsp;&nbsp;However, the basic MCTS algorithm had a major flaw: it assumed that both players took random actions during simulations, which is not realistic in actual gameplay.
 To address this issue, we added Upper Confidence Bounds (UCB) optimization, which maintains a tree of all possible moves.
 At each step, we traverse the tree by selecting the node with the highest UCB score, until we reach a leaf node.
 We then simulate random moves until the game ends and update the win-loss statistics for the entire path, from the leaf node to the root of the tree.
 After the entire learning process, we choose the action corresponding to the node with the highest win rate among the root node's children.
 This improved version of MCTS performed even better in testing.

 ## Supporting Work
-&nbsp;&nbsp;&nbsp;&nbsp;In order to analyze the performance and effectiveness of our MCTS algorithm with UCB, we created two additional agents, one using the standard MCTS algorithm without UCB and the other making random moves.
+&nbsp;&nbsp;&nbsp;&nbsp;In order to analyze the performance and effectiveness of our MCTS algorithm with UCB, we created two additional agents, one using the standard MCTS algorithm without UCB and the other taking random moves.
 These agents were then set to compete with each other in multiple games, and we calculated the win rates for each agent.
 Through this process, we were able to demonstrate that our algorithm was the most optimal and effective approach for playing the game.

 Here is an example on how we let the agents compete and record the results: